J0vid/Colormesh/README.md

 ```
 ![](images/overlap.jpg)

+### Measuring RGB values
 The *rgb.measure* function measures the RGB values of the points sampled from the unwarped specimen images (at the points identified above in the *tri.surf* function).
 To control the size of the sampling circle, the user provides the radius length (in pixels) out from the centroid, from which to sample the surrounding pixels.
-In this function, the user first provides the file path to the folder containing the unwarped (to the consensus shape) images that are to be sampled, followed unwarped image names, next is the "specimen.sampling.template" (which provides sampling coordinates), an integer for the user-specified size of the sampling circle **radius** in pixels (px.radius = 0 will only sample the pixel located at the centroid of the triangle), and the logical argument for whether you would like to apply the linear transform (based on international standard IEC 61966-2-1:1999),to convert sRGB values to linearized values.
+In this function, the user first provides the file path to the folder containing the unwarped (to the consensus shape) images that are to be sampled, followed unwarped image names, next is the "specimen.sampling.template" (which provides sampling coordinates), an integer for the user-specified size of the sampling circle **radius** in pixels (px.radius = 0 will only sample the centroid pixel), and the logical argument for whether you would like to apply the linear transform (based on international standard IEC 61966-2-1:1999),to convert sRGB values to linearized values.

 ```r
 ## The example code below uses the unwarped image names generated within Colormesh by the tps.unwarp function (Section 2.2.2, above)